facebook/react-native-website/docs/typescript.md

     }
 ```

-2. Configure the Babel side done by adding a new dependency, [`babel-plugin-module-resolver`][bpmr]:
+2. Configuring the Babel side done by adding a new dependency, [`babel-plugin-module-resolver`][bpmr]:

 ```sh
 yarn add --dev babel-plugin-module-resolver